Los Angeles Almanac Logo

 1969

 Floods and mudslides cause 91 deaths and $400 million in damage.
 The Los Angeles Times wins a Pulitzer gold medal for its investigation of city corruption.
 After 68 years of operation, Angels Flight Railway ceases operations.
 Los Angeles Mayor Sam Yorty wins re-election against opponent Tom Bradley in a racially charged campaign.
 Actress Sharon Tate and six others are found brutally murdered.
 Charles Manson and six of his followers are tried for the murders a year later.
 Manson and three female followers are convicted and receive death sentences.
 Their sentences are never carried out in the wake of California’s later retreat from capital punishment.
+The first message is sent over the ARPANET from UCLA to Stanford Research Institute, giving birth to the internet.

 1970